Neal S. Wolin: Obama administration

 closing regulatory gaps, increasing transparency for consumers, and strengthening prudential requirements,” including an annual “stress-test” by the Federal Reserve of the 33 banks designated as being “systemically important” to the U.S. economy.

 From early 2009 until late 2013, during his tenure as Deputy Treasury Secretary, Wolin also chaired the Committee on Foreign Investment in the United States (CFIUS), which reviews, for national security reasons, any transaction that would result in a foreign entity having control over a U.S. asset.

 In July 2011, Wolin was appointed to the Government Accountability and Transparency Board.

 In January 2013, Wolin was awarded a second Alexander Hamilton Award by Secretary Timothy Geithner.

 On July 22, 2013, President Obama officially announced Wolin’s retirement as Deputy Secretary at the end of August 2013, stating that “His deep knowledge and excellent judgment helped us prevent a second Great Depression, pass tough new Wall Street reform, strengthen our financial system, foster growth here at home, and promote economic development around the world.”

-In August 2014, he was appointed to the President’s Intelligence Advisory Board, from which he later resigned on January 20, 2017.
+In August 2014, he was appointed to the President's Intelligence Advisory Board, from which he later resigned on January 20, 2017.

 Brunswick Group

 In February 2018, Wolin was appointed as CEO of the global corporate advisory firm Brunswick Group.
+During 2024, Wolin became a vice chairman.

 Board memberships and professional affiliations

-Wolin is a member of the Council on Foreign Relations, and of the bars of Illinois, Connecticut, and the District of Columbia.
+Wolin has served on numerous boards of directors, and is a member of the Council on Foreign Relations, and of the bars of Illinois, Connecticut, and the District of Columbia.
 Current affiliations include: